Autumn's Grey Solace: Compilations

 Autumn's Grey Solace contributed to Projekt Records' "Projekt Holiday Single No. 1" in 2004 with the song "Through The Snowy Trees".
 They also covered the song "Musica Eternal" by Dead Can Dance for the tribute album Summoning of the Muse - A Tribute to Dead Can Dance in 2005.

 Winterrim is a selection of songs taken from their albums Over the Ocean through Eifelian, which was released on October 1, 2012.

+Musical style and influences

+Autumn's Grey Solace is primarily characterized as ethereal wave and dream pop, expanding on the sound of the pioneering bands Cocteau Twins and Dead Can Dance and featuring lush effects-laden guitars and expressive, layered vocals.
+They are also often compared to Projekt Records labelmates Love Spirals Downwards and Lycia.
+Some of their material was classified and promoted by their former record label as gothic rock, darkwave and shoegaze, appealing to "fans of heavenly voices, shoegazer guitars and gothic romanticism".

+The band has cited Dead Can Dance, Cocteau Twins, The Cure and The Smiths as their main influences, while Lisa Gerrard, Morrissey, and Madonna inspired Erin's vocals.